 The following table sets forth our historical selected financial and operating data for the periods indicated.
-The selected financial and operating data should be read in conjunction with the other information contained in this document, including "Business," "Management's Discussion and Analysis of Financial Condition and Results of Operations," the audited historical Consolidated Financial Statements and the notes thereto included elsewhere in this document, and historical audited Consolidated Financial Statements, which have not been included in this document.
+The selected financial and operating data should be read in conjunction with the other information contained in this document, including "Business," "Management's Discussion and Analysis of Financial Condition and Results of Operations", the audited historical Consolidated Financial Statements and the notes thereto included elsewhere in this document, and historical audited Consolidated Financial Statements, which have not been included in this document.

-The results of operations data for the years ended December 26, 2013, December 27, 2012 and December 29, 2011 and the balance sheet data as of December 26, 2013 and December 27, 2012 are derived from the audited Consolidated Financial Statements of NCM, Inc. included elsewhere in this document.
-The results of operations data for the years ended December 30, 2010 and December 31, 2009 and the balance sheet data as of December 29, 2011, December 30, 2010 and December 31, 2009 are derived from the audited financial statements of NCM, Inc. (not presented herein).
+The results of operations data for the years ended January 1, 2015, December 26, 2013 and December 27, 2012 and the balance sheet data as of January 1, 2015 and December 26, 2013 are derived from the audited Consolidated Financial Statements of NCM, Inc. included elsewhere in this document.
+The results of operations data for the years ended December 29, 2011 and December 30, 2010 and the balance sheet data as of December 27, 2012, December 29, 2011 and December 30, 2010 are derived from the audited Consolidated Financial Statements of NCM, Inc. (not presented herein).